canal874/sticky-sprites/README.md

 Type 'npm run compile-clean' on the project root directory.

-'compile-clean' copies required files from html/ and 3rdParty/ to dist/ and compile .ts.
+'compile-clean' copies required files from assets, html/ and 3rdParty/ to dist/ and compile .ts.

 After that you can type 'npm start' to start app.